 Lara Gardner, Ph.D.

-University of Mississippi; Assistant Professor; has served as a consultant to both profit and nonprofit operations in the areas of market research/analysis and the formation of strategic plans for organizations; has extensively published articles in refereed journals and presented papers at academic conferences on such topics as FSLA compliance and implementation, RFID applications, the resultant effects of merit pay plans on organizations, and employment discrimination; taught a variety of graduate courses to working professionals for six years in Alabama before joining the faculty at Southeastern; teaches management.
+University of Mississippi; Professor of Management; Director of MBA program at SLU; has served as a consultant to both profit and nonprofit operations in the areas of market research/analysis and the formation of strategic plans for organizations; has extensively published articles in refereed journals and presented papers at academic conferences on such topics as FSLA compliance and implementation, RFID applications, the resultant effects of merit pay plans on organizations, and federal employment discrimination cases; has taught a variety of graduate courses to working professionals for six years in Alabama before joining the graduate faculty at Southeastern.